Recommender Systems

 \[ \min_{U,V} \Vert (R - UV^T)_S\Vert^2 + \lambda(\Vert U\Vert^2 + \Vert V\Vert^2) \]

-The \((\cdot)_S\) notation means that we are only considering the matrix entries that correspond to known reviews (the set \(S\)).
+The \((\cdot)_S\) notation means that we are only considering the subset of matrix entries that correspond to known reviews (the set \(S\)).

 Note that as usual, we add \(\ell_2\) penalization to avoid overfitting (Ridge regression).

-In particular, it we hold either \(U\) or \(V\) constant, then the result is a simple ridge regression.
+In particular, if we hold either \(U\) or \(V\) constant, then the result is a simple ridge regression.

-So one commonly used algorithm for this problem is called alternating least squares:
+So one commonly used algorithm for this problem is called alternating least squares (ALS):

 1. Hold \(U\) constant, and solve for \(V\)